Key Takeaways

 Natural Probiotics vs. Probiotic Supplements: What's Best for Whom?

 Natural probiotics from food deliver diverse bacterial strains alongside vitamins, minerals, and fiber that support overall nutrition.
-Supplements provide concentrated, specific strains in precise amounts, typically measured in colony-forming units (CFUs), for targeted digestive support.
+Supplements provide concentrated, specific strains in precise amounts, typically measured in colony-forming units (CFUs), for digestive comfort support.

 | Aspect | Food Sources | Supplements |